Welkro/python-flight-tracking-dashboard/README.md

 ## Introduction

 Tracking flights in real time is made straightforward by leveraging structured JSON data provided by modern APIs.
-This tutorial demonstrates how to build a flight tracking application using **The OpenSky Network API** for fetching state vector data and **LightningChart Python** for crafting dynamic, real-time visualizations.
+This project demonstrates how to build a flight tracking application using **The OpenSky Network API** for fetching state vector data and **LightningChart Python** for crafting dynamic, real-time visualizations.

 ### What type of data is tracked?